-Top 20 Famous Scottish Singers and Solo Artists (With Videos)
+Top 20 Famous Scottish Solo Singers (With Videos)

-For your consideration a list of what I regard as the most important 20 singers/solo artists in the pop and rock scene to have come out of Scotland in the past 50 years.
+For your consideration a list of what I regard as the most important 20 solo singers in the pop and rock scene to have come out of Scotland in the past 50 years.

 It's a personal take on who the people I think would be at the top of my list based on many factors such as quality, influence, popularity and success but not necessarily all of the above.